 Annual Parish Meeting

-The Annual Parish Meeting is held in April or May every year.
+The Annual Parish Meeting is held between March and May every year.
 The meeting gives parishioners an opportunity to discuss parish issues.

 The 2020 APM was cancelled due to Coronavirus.

 The 2021 APM took place on Thursday 11 March 2021 via zoom

 The format for meetings varies from year to year.
 Sometimes a speaker is invited and local clubs and societies are invited along to provide a table display of their activities.
 In 2021 we invited Devon County Council Road Safety Manager to speak about road safety on the A377.

 Information on previous Annual Parish Meetings can be found in the right hand menu